On the consistency of supervised learning with missing values: Definitions, problem setting, prior art

-where the integration is taken on the available components of $\bx_{i,m}$ only.
+where the integration is taken on the components of $\bx_{i,m}$ only.
 The parameter $\phi$ is generally not considered as of interest.
-In addition, modelling the missing values mechanism requires strong parametric assumptions.
+In addition, modelling the missing values mechanism may require strong parametric assumptions.
 An easier quantity would be

 ignoring the missing data mechanism.
 To leave the difficult term, \textit{i.e.} the missing values mechanism, out of the expectation, \citet{rubin1976inference} introduces an \emph{ad hoc} assumption, called \emph{Missing At Random (MAR)}, which is that for all $\phi\in\Phi$, for all $i\in\llbracket 1,n \rrbracket$, for all $\x'\in\mathcal X$,